Matuschka: Photography

-The Ruins
+The Ruins – Matuschka

 In 1987, Matuschka's Record Company asked her to design the cover for her album jacket.
 Although the company went bankrupt, Matuschka proceeded making images to illustrate her music.

-In the late 80s she chose photography as her main medium after taking pictures of herself in abandoned buildings based on a song she wrote called "The Ruins".
+In the late 1980s she chose photography as her main medium after taking pictures of herself in abandoned buildings based on a song she wrote called "The Ruins".